inconshreveable/shroud/README.md

 #### So it's like Tor hidden services?

 Yes.
-Shrouded services are just like a Tor hidden service except that:
+Shrouded services are just like Tor hidden services except that:

 1. Unlike a Tor hidden service, clients do not need to run Tor to access a shrouded service.
 1. Shrouded services do not have onion addresses, but just regular DNS-based hostnames.
 To a client, they look like any normal web service.